garrandall/popular-music-data/tracks/a-dose-of-rock--n--roll-ringo-starr.md

 Why don't you take some rock'n'roll? (take some rock'n'roll) Just take some rock'n'roll, (take some rock'n'roll) Oh, oh, take some! (take some rock'n'roll)
-Oh, i'm gonna take it! (take some rock'n'roll)
+Oh, I'm gonna take it! (take some rock'n'roll)
 Take some rock'n'roll! (take some rock'n'roll)